Leaellynasaura: Description

-Leaellynasaura is a relatively small dinosaur, about 90 centimeters (3 feet) in length.
+Leaellynasaura was a relatively small dinosaur.
+Recent estimates put its body length at roughly 180 cm including the tail.
 It is known from several specimens including two nearly complete skeletons and two fragmentary skulls.
 Herne (2009) argued that, unlike more advanced ornithischians, Leaellynasaura lacked ossified tendons in its tail.
 He also argued that the tail is noteworthy as among the longest relative to its body size of any ornithischian: the tail was three times as long as the rest of the body combined; it also has more tail vertebrae than any other ornithischians except for some hadrosaurs.
 However, in a subsequent revision of fossil material attributed to Leaellynasaura Herne (2013) could not confidently assign the postcranial skeletons with long tails (or indeed any fossils other than the holotype incomplete cranium MV P185991, right maxilla MV P186352 and left maxillary tooth MV P186412, all from late Aptian-early Albian Eumeralla Formation) to Leaellynasaura amicagraphica.